 Agents should use the digital disclosure service to notify HMRC of your client’s disclosure.
 HMRC will then send you out a disclosure reference and a payment reference.

 If you’ve notified HMRC and you find out you no longer need to make a disclosure, you must tell HMRC.
-If you don’t contact us, HMRC will take follow up action to secure a disclosure from you.
+If you don’t, HMRC will take follow up action to secure a disclosure from you.

 You can do this as soon as you have your DRN, but you must disclose within 90 days of the date you receive your notification acknowledgement.